How to Know If You’re Under a DDoS Attack

 The silver lining?
 Employees can provide valuable insight and should be asked for feedback whenever attacks are suspected.
 While ordinary users will be quick to abandon your site without considering that threat actors are involved in outages, employees will be eager to find a resolution so that they can get back online.

-The issues highlighted above coalesce to prompt significant short and long-term harm for organizations, users, and employees.
-The extent of these losses can be difficult to pinpoint, but research from Corero suggests that, without taking ransomware into account, the cost averages about $218,000 per attack.
-As such, the importance of effective protection and mitigation cannot be overstated.
+The combined impact of these issues can lead to serious short- and long-term consequences for organizations, users, and employees.
+While the full cost of a DDoS attack can be difficult to measure, research from Corero suggests that, without taking ransomware into account, the cost averages about $218,000 per attack.
+That reality makes effective DDoS protection and mitigation essential.

 Latest Articles